by Tom Allen

 1. Tax Compliance

-The starting point of a tax due diligence exercise should include a detailed assessment in order to determine whether the Target presents any compliance risks – this may include a review of all relevant tax filings and details of any open/closed tax inquiries with the relevant authorities.
-Taxes that falling under such an assessment include:
+The starting point of an M&A due diligence tax exercise should include a detailed assessment in order to determine whether the Target presents any compliance risks – this may include a review of all relevant tax filings and details of any open/closed tax inquiries with the relevant authorities.
+Taxes that fall under such an assessment include:

 - Corporation tax;